Sixtomat, Sixti, Sixon - Antique and Vintage Cameras

 With:

 This was a popular post-war meter.
-The needle moves over a scale, the value given is transferred to the calculator and the shutter speed / aperture pairs can be read.
+The needle moves over a scale, the value given is transferred to the calculator and the shutter speed and aperture pairs can be read.
 The 1956 model incorporated a simple colour temperature meter.
-Five orange squares labelled 2600 - 10,000K and a comparison strip vary in apparent colour as the light changes the square most closely matching the comparison strip gives a a rough idea of the colour temperature.
+Five orange squares labelled 2600 - 10,000K vary in apparent colour as the light changes the square most closely matching a comparison strip gives a a rough idea of the colour temperature.

 References & Notes: